ArtISTTT/adhd-reader-privacy-policy/index.md

 ### In-App Purchases and Subscriptions

-AHDH Reader offers optional in-app subscriptions to access premium features.
+AHDH Book Reader offers optional in-app subscriptions to access premium features.
 Currently, subscriptions are available on a monthly or yearly basis.

 Payments for subscriptions are processed through your Apple ID and are handled by Apple.
-AHDH Reader does not access or store your payment information.
+AHDH Book Reader does not access or store your payment information.

 Subscriptions automatically renew unless auto-renew is turned off at least 24 hours before the end of the current period.
 You can manage or cancel your subscriptions through your Apple ID settings.